At its core, travel insurance is there to pick you back up if something unexpected goes wrong when you’re away.

 These are the things that most travel insurance policies should cover you for.

-When you’re outside the UK, you need to pay for medical bills if you’re injured or fall ill on holiday.
+When you’re outside the UK, you need to pay for emergency medical bills if you’re injured or fall ill on holiday, as there’s no free National Health Service.

-A travel insurance policy is there to help cover your medical bills if you need them.
+A travel insurance policy is there to help cover the unexpected cost of your medical bills if you need them.

-Look out for the limits of a travel insurance policy as this will let you know up to how much your travel insurance will cover medical expenses.
+Look out for the limits of a travel insurance policy as this will let you know up to how much your travel insurance will cover you for emergency medical expenses.

 Repatriation (when you fall ill or get injured abroad)